 There are a few different factors to consider when it comes to milk that has been stored in a freezer.

-If you have thawed frozen breast milk, it can stay out for four hours before you need to discard it.
+If you have breast milk that is thawed and was preciously frozen, it can stay out for four hours before you need to discard it.
 This is only if you have thawed but not warmed the milk.

 Frozen milk that has been thawed and warmed up cannot sit at room temperature.
 It must be used immediately.
 If you let it sit out, you risk things like bacterial contamination, potentially making your baby ill.

 To safely defrost or thaw breast milk from a frozen state to a state that is ready to consume, below are a few methods that will keep you from worrying that you’ll spoil the milk.

 1. Running Water

 Under lukewarm running water, such as the kitchen sink, allows the breastmilk storage bag to thaw and warm.
 Test the temperature after a few minutes of not just the storage container and the milk itself to avoid serving your baby milk that is too cold or too warm.

 Place the storage bottle with frozen milk in the fridge to naturally thaw, just like you would any other frozen food from the freezer.
 Remove it from the fridge when you’re ready to use the milk, and warm it under some warm running water.